Material World (radio programme)

-Material World was a weekly science magazine programme on BBC Radio 4 broadcast on a Thursday afternoon.
-The programme's regular presenter was Quentin Cooper, with contributions from scientists researching areas under discussion in each programme.
+Material World was a weekly science magazine programme broadcast on Thursday afternoons on BBC Radio 4.
+Its regular presenter was Quentin Cooper, with contributions from scientists who were researching areas discussed in each programme.

 History

-The programme began as The Material World in April 1998.
-It was presented by Trevor Phillips, a chemistry graduate of Imperial College.
-In September 2000 Phillips was told that he could no longer work at the BBC due to his close links with the Labour Party, which broke BBC rules of impartiality.
-He was one of the few regular black broadcasters on Radio 4.
-The programme was presented by Quentin Cooper from 2000 to its end in 2013.
+The programme began in April 1998 as The Material World, presented by Trevor Phillips.
+Phillips was a chemistry graduate of Imperial College, and also one of the few regular black broadcasters on Radio 4.

+In September 2000, Phillips was told that his close links with the Labour Party conflicted with BBC impartiality rules and meant he could no longer present BBC programmes.
+He was replaced with Quentin Cooper, who presented the programme until its end in 2013.